Tejaswi-Thumma/sdf_project/README.md

 ### AFloat.JAVA (FLOAT CLASS)
 - This class file belongs to the `arbitraryarithmetic` package.
 - The `AFloat` class handles arbitrary-precision floating-point numbers, offering support for both integer and decimal parts.
 Like the `AInteger` class, `AFloat` uses string-based representations to store numbers and ensures no precision loss for large numbers.
-This class supports operations like addition, subtraction, multiplication, and division on floating-point numbers.
+This class supports operations like add, subtraction, multiplication, and division on floating-point numbers.

 #### MEMBER VARIABLES
 - `num`: Stores the number as a string.